Fear & Loathing in Budgens

 He questioned this, rudely.

-He demanded to know what was responsible for this travesty of consumer fairness and ranted at the little Indian lady at the till.
-Then he demanded to see the manager.
+He demanded to know what was responsible for this travesty of consumer fairness and ranted at the lady on the till.

 My quick calculation of what was laid out on the conveyor belt told me that Farrah Man’s entire transaction came to just over two whole English pounds.

-This ‘other me’ I call Eric.
+This other me I call Eric.

-Normally I can keep Eric in check, but today, for some reason, I felt him forcing his way to the front of my consciousness.
+Normally I can keep Eric in check, but today, for some reason I felt him forcing his way to the front of my consciousness.

-Then Farrah Man blurts out to the check-out lady “I’m so angry I could kill someone”.
+Then Farrah Man blurts out to the check-out lady “I’m so angry I could kill someone!”

-That was when Eric escaped.
+That was when Eric escaped..

-“Kill me”.
+“Kill me.”

-“If you’re really going to kill someone, please, kill me”.
+“If you’re really going to kill someone, please, kill me.”

 The words were mine.
 The voice was mine.
 But I’m still blaming Eric.